atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-data-marts.md

 ## How Data Marts are different from Data Warehouses

-Use modeling to create separate schemas where all of the tables are provided to the right team or individual.
+Use modeling to create separate schemas where the tables are provided to the appropriate team or individual.
 These will be your company’s Data Marts.
-Structure wise they should be the same, the data should have been cleaned at the Data Warehouse stage.

-Data Marts are not very different from your Data Warehouse, the heavy lifting was already done.
-Data Marts make it a bit easier for people within departments to navigate the schema and provide extra oversight of the data for that department.
+The table structures should be the same, as the data should have been cleaned at the Data Warehouse stage.
+Data Marts are not very different from your Data Warehouse since the heavy lifting was already done.
+Data Marts make it easier for people within departments to navigate the schema and provide extra insight of the data for that department.

 ## Summary

-Data Mart makes your data:
+Data Marts make your data:

 * **Relevant** to your job and use cases
 * **Accessible** to a variety of people and teams